Hidden jerk in universal creep and aftershocks

+The study presented in this Letter agrees with the possibility of a simple process described by general principles \cite{Miguel2002,Sethna2001}.
+We have shown that linking the fractional dashpot with an analogous mechanical model gave explicit physical interpretations to the Andrade law and the Omori law, which also agree with the established observations.
+Surprisingly, the property of viscosity is not required to describe the two laws.
+Instead, the property of time-varying jerkity, along with the property of elasticity, is invoked to derive the laws.
+The findings may boost confidence in those results in which the constant-$Q$ model and the power-law velocity dispersion have been linked with the fractality of the medium \cite{Kjartansson1979,Lambert2015,Baan2002,Parker2018,Kawada2006}.
+Further, this opens the possibility of connecting the rheological properties of a medium with its geometrical heterogeneity.

-A possible critique of the methodology followed here could be that the model used in obtaining the two power-laws are phenomenological and they lack a connection with the microdynamics of the processes.
-On a similar note, we cannot ignore the fact that the power-law creep is well established in ordered materials as well as in amorphous materials independent of their material-specific microstructures.
-Besides, all of the macroscopic properties of a material may not always be deductible even if a complete description of the microscopic interactions is available \cite{Cubitt2015}.
-The use of a lumped-parameter model to describe the power-laws is in principle similar to the application of mean field theories to study complex problems.
-An example is the utility of the Navier--Stokes equation to study fluid dynamics, the equation is largely independent of the complexities that most fluids exhibit at microscopic scales.
-The description presented in this Letter aligns with the possibility of a simple process described by general principles \cite{Miguel2002,Sethna2001}.
-We have shown that a careful use of the phenomenological models could facilitate a bridging of the disparate fields of materials science and seismology in the framework of fractional calculus.
+In contrast to the previously proposed nonlinear theories, the methodology adopted in this Letter is of linear fractional derivatives.
+This is a potential paradigm shift in how the memory exhibits of a physical phenomenon can be modeled as a nonlinear system using integer-order derivatives and a linear system using fractional derivatives.
+However, the framework of linear fractional derivatives rules out the possibility of any chaotic behavior.
+A possible critique could be that the model used in obtaining the laws is phenomenological, and they lack a connection with the microdynamics of the processes.
+On a similar note, we cannot ignore that the power-law creep is well established in soft metals and amorphous materials, independent of their material-specific microstructures.
+Besides, all macroscopic properties of a material may not always be deductible, even if a complete description of the microscopic interactions is available \cite{Cubitt2015}.
+Using a lumped-parameter model to describe the power laws is similar to applying mean field theories to study complex problems.
+An example is the utility of the Navier-Stokes equation to study fluid dynamics; the equation is largely independent of the complexities that most fluids exhibit at microscopic scales.

+The author would like to thank the reviewers for their insightful comments and efforts toward improving the quality of the manuscript.